How Christmas is celebrated in Germany

 Do only religious Germans celebrate Christmas?

-No. Although it is a Christian festival to celebrate the birth of Jesus Christ, Germans with no particular religious beliefs also celebrate Christmas.
-Last year, 81 percent of the people living in Germany celebrated Christmas.
-Celebrating this festival is an important family tradition.
-Fewer and fewer people go to church at Christmas, however.
-Before the pandemic, a visit to the church was still an integral part of the Christmas programme for 23.6 percent of people.
-This figure dropped to 15.4 percent in 2022.
+No. Although it is a Christian festival to celebrate the birth of Jesus Christ, Germans with no particular religious beliefs also celebrate Christmas - around 80 percent of the population in all.
+Fewer and fewer people in Germany go to church at Christmas - just 16 percent in 2024.
+This is significantly down on the pre-pandemic level (2019: 24 percent).
+Increasingly, people in Germany don’t celebrate Christmas for religious reasons but because they see it as a time for the family to come together to enjoy shared rituals.
 This was revealed by a study conducted by the University of the Bundeswehr in Neubiberg.

 Which German Christmas traditions are there?